 Born in 1927, César Chávez grew up under some of the worse economic conditions brought on by the Great Depression.
 Prior to the crash, his family owned and operated a grocery store, auto repair shop, and a pool hall at their homestead near Yuma, Arizona, but lost it all in the 1930s.
 After losing his land, Librado Chávez – César’s father – became a migrant worker whose family traveled with him, sometimes living out of their car.
 The Chávez family drew strength from their former status as landowners and their social ties in the face of low wages, racism, and unsafe working conditions.
 Librado was a member of the United Cannery, Agricultural, Packing and Allied Workers of America, and Chávez once said his family never hesitated to join their fellow workers in a strike.
 In 1944, Chávez enlisted in the U.S. military and served in the Navy for two years until his honorable discharge at the end of World War II.

 After the war, Chávez returned to California and to migrant agricultural work.
 He married Helen Fabela and they had eight children together.
 In the 1950s, Chávez’s earlier exposure to labor activism evolved into an interest in organizing farm workers.
 He joined the Community Service Organization, but quit in 1962 when the majority of CSO members refused to put rural labor on their agenda.
 Afterward, Chávez moved to Delano, California, and helped fellow labor activists Dolores Huerta and Gilbert Padilla found the National Farm Workers Association, a forerunner to the United Farm Workers of America.
 Chávez participated in the Delano table-grape workers strike of 1965, which Filipino farm workers initially led, and his contribution to Mexican-American and Filipino-American unity during the strike is part of his legacy.
 In 1966, the organized farm workers purchased 40 undeveloped acres in Delano and built a labor community there from the ground-up.
-Called Forty Acres, and also a National Historic Landmark featured in this itinerary, this property was the headquarters of the newly-formed United Farm Workers Organizing Committee before the organization moved to Keene in 1972.
+Called Forty Acres, and also a National Historic Landmark, this property was the headquarters of the newly-formed United Farm Workers Organizing Committee before the organization moved to Keene in 1972.

 The United Farm Workers Service Center received a tip in 1970 about a 187-acre developed property up for public auction in Keene, California.
 Though the county refused to consider the UFW’s offer to buy it, a wealthy supporter of the organized farm workers managed to buy the property, the closed Stony Brook Retreat, at auction without revealing his association with the UFW.
 The benefactor, a movie producer, first leased and then later sold the property to the UFW.
 The old sanatorium officially became the UFW headquarters in January 1972.
 Chávez chose to settle at the ranch in order to move the organization away from Delano.
 He hoped the move would give the UFW a chance to broaden its mission and distance itself from the day-to-day demands of labor activism.